onchipuis/A-Connect/README.md

 ## What do we need to use A-Connect in a project?

 A-Connect was developed using Python 3.7 (in general 3.X), TensorFlow 2.4.1 and Numpy 1.20.
 So you must have this three components on your system in order to avoid compatibility issues.
+## Content description
 In [AConnect](./AConnect) you can find the library and a fully description of the attributes of the layers.
 Finally, in [Examples](./Examples) you will find some examples of how to use the library.